Taimoorkhan1122/Articles/Microservices.md

 An application architecture is a roadmap to design and build your application so you follow best practices and build an application that is well structured.

+Some major types of application architectures:

+1. Monolith and N-tier (tightly couples)
+2. Microservices (Decoupled )
+3. Event driven and Service Oriented (Loosely coupled)